nashbio/policies/source/sections/07-systems_access_policy.md

 ## 7.17 External (Remote) Access to NashBio Data Network

 1. External Access to NashBio Restricted Systems is limited to only those individuals who need such access to conduct NashBio business.
-2. All External Access to the NashBio data network must use NashBio Approved Authentication Solutions and employ encryption in transit.
+2. All External Access to the NashBio data network must use NashBio Approved Authentication Solutions and employ encryption in transit and Multi-Factor Authentication.
 3. External Access to systems hosting Restricted Data requires use of a remote access mechanism which employs encryption in transit and Multi-Factor Authentication.
-4. Networks privided by NashBio which are intended for use by the general public are considered external networks and are not considered part of the NashBio Enterprise data network.
+4. Nashbio does not provide internet access for general public use.
 5. An individual's External Access may be revoked after an extended period of non-use/inactivity.
 6. When an individual's employment, contract or other affiliation with NashBio ends, the individual's permission for external access shall be revoked.
 7. NashBio will comply with any partner's or business associate's data access requirements, as long as they satisfy all of the security and encryption standards endorsed by NashBio.